-After initial measurement, AFS investments are subsequently measured at fair value.
-The unrealized gains and losses arising from the fair valuation of AFS investments are reported as Reserve for fluctuation on available-for-sale investments in the equity section of the balance sheet.
+After initial measurement, financial assets at fair value through other comprehensive income are subsequently measured at fair value.
+The unrealized gains and losses arising from the fair valuation of financial assets at fair value through other comprehensive income are reported as Reserve for fluctuation on available-for-sale investments in the equity section of the balance sheet.
 The losses arising from impairment of such investments are recognized as provisions for impairment losses in the statement of income.
 When the investment is disposed of, the cumulative gain or loss previously recognized in equity is recognized as realized gains or losses in the statement of income.

-When the fair value of AFS investments cannot be measured reliably because of lack of reliable estimates of future cash flows and discount rates necessary to calculate the fair value of unquoted equity instruments, these investments are carried at cost.
+When the fair value of financial assets at fair value through other comprehensive income cannot be measured reliably because of lack of reliable estimates of future cash flows and discount rates necessary to calculate the fair value of unquoted equity instruments, these investments are carried at cost.